 In 2002, the movie Road to Perdition was shot right here in the Fox Valley.
-Maybe you watched some of the filming yourself; it would have been hard to miss, as the production pretty much took over the town -- changing facades and names of most businesses on State Street -- for many days!
-Listed below are other movies that were also filmed locally.
-If you have any additional movies to add to this list, please contact us so we can add them.
+Maybe you watched some of the filming yourself.
+It would have been difficult to miss, as the production company pretty much took over the town of Geneva.
+This article lists some of the many movies filmed in the Illinois Fox Valley!

 The Resurrection of Gavin Stone (2017)